flaxsearch/flaxcode/src/docs/hacking.rst

 filetype
     The file type of the file.
 Used when limiting searches to a particular type of file.
-This will probably become obsolete when we make use of mimetypes.
+This will probably become obsolete when we make use of mime types.

 mimetype
     The mime type of the data.
 (Not currently used, but reserved for